BBN-E/d3m-bbn-primitives/README.md

 # What is this repo about?

-This repository will contain set of BBN's TA1 primitives
+This repository contains set of BBN's TA1 primitives